morinlab/lymphopedia/HNRNPH1.md

 # HNRNPH1
 ## Overview
-Mutations in HNRNPH1 result in deregulated splicing and increased expression of the hnRNP H1 protein.
-This overexpression is linked to enhanced cell proliferation and survival, contributing to the aggressive nature of MCL.<>1,2<>
+Mutations in HNRNPH1 are enriched at splicing signals in exon 4.
+These result in deregulated splicing and increased expression of the hnRNP H1 protein.
+This overexpression is linked to enhanced cell proliferation and survival, contributing to the aggressive nature of MCL.<sup>1,2</sup>

 ## Relevance tier by entity